Incoming Drexel Medical Students Receive Free iPads

 All 260 members of the Class of 2017 received the iPads with retina display today during the first day of orientation, following a session that introduced the new students to all of the technology resources available for them.

-"We are firm believers in the use of technology to enhance the education of our students," said Daniel V. Schidlow, MD, Annenberg Dean of Drexel University College of Medicine and senior vice president of medical affairs.
+"We are firm believers in the use of technology to enhance the education of our students," said Daniel V. Schidlow, MD, Annenberg Dean and senior vice president of medical affairs.
 "This generation of students has grown up in a digital world.
 By utilizing the latest digital resources, we can offer them a richer, more interactive learning experience."

 The iPads are preloaded with both tracks of curriculum offered by the College during a student's first two years of study – Interdisciplinary Foundations of Medicine (IFM) and the Program for Integrated Learning (PIL).
 The iPads are also equipped with several custom apps developed at Drexel University College of Medicine: